 When are classes offered?
 Before you do anything, find out when the classes you want to take are offered.
 Typically, childbirth classes are offered on one weekday evening for 4-6 weeks or during the day over the span of a weekend.

 What’s on your calendar?
 One of the best ways to get a complete picture of your day-to-day is to see it, visually represented, in front of you.
-You can do this simply with pen and paper or you can craft an Excel spreadsheet of your schedule (here’s a cool template).
+Get an app, a spreadsheet, or good old-fashioned pen and paper.

 Establish your non-negotiables.
 For many of us, this is work.
 But for pregnant mamas, it’s also things like 8 hours of sleep, yoga, or naps.
 Star these items on your schedule.